 Are Sulfites in Wine Bad?

 The sulfite explanation alone would be quite long.
 I wasn’t able to find any evidence that sulfites are a major health concern although antidotally, many people think they contribute to a red wine headache.
 All wines have some natural level of sulfites.
-The main difference here is that winemakers focused on naturally produced wine generally don’t ADD sulfites, a common practice in the US.
+For this Dry Farm Wines review for keto, the main difference to note here is that winemakers focused on naturally produced wine generally don’t ADD sulfites, a common practice in the US.

 Wine and Irrigation